christopherjwilson/reimagined-funicular/content/post/jatos-results-export-not-working-try-this/index.md

 After some trial and error, I noticed that Google Chrome was blocking 3rd party cookies.
 I disabled this setting and viola, the data were able to export fine!

-I'm making this post so anyone else who's in the same position and googling can find a solution here.Recently, I  was trying  o
+I'm making this post so anyone else who's in the same position and googling can find a solution here.